williamlu2015/Gii/README.md

 The script executes the following tasks:
 * Initializes a new Git repository.
 * Creates a .gitignore file containing the specified GitHub gitignore templates, if the templates are specified.
+If a specified template is not found on GitHub's gitignores repository, a warning is printed to the console.
 * Adds all files to the Git repository.
 * Commits the files with the message "Initial commit".
 * Sets and verifies the remote URL, if the remote is specified.